 We can help others be better prepared by being wiling to share with not-yet-parents about the nitty-gritty reality that parenthood can be.
 I know it’s not like this for everyone, but I also know my experience is not unique.
 I have fantastic mom-friends who have also been willing to open up that they have faced challenges and changes too.
 And yet, we tip toe around this a lot of the time, and don’t open up until we’re on the other side of it.
 And then, we commiserate to those who have also been through it, but keep quiet around those thinking about having kids.
 This needs to change.

 In the moment when I shared my experience, my new friend appreciated this honesty.
 Though I confirmed her fear, I think I was also able to calm those fears a bit.
 I helped her understand it’s normal that marriage changes when you have kids and that you can get through it.
 It’s not to say we should lay it all out there to anyone who will listen, but if you have a genuine friendship, or sense that someone is looking for honesty, don’t be afraid to give it to them.

 Whether this woman decides to have kids or not is up to her and her husband.
 I hope she does have kids.
 In the short time we talked, she seemed like she’d make a great mom.
 I’m glad we were able to have an honest conversation about the idea that marriage gets tough after kids.
 Being able to talk about it was helpful for me too.

 As moms (and women) it’s easy to feel like we have to handle everything well.
 It’s too easy to stay quiet and feel like we’re the only ones dealing with struggles that are very normal and common.
-I’m here to tell you- you’re not alone.
+I’m here to tell you- you are not alone.
 In any of it.
-So don’t be afraid to reach out, or to speak out- there are huge benefits for both talking and listening.
+So don’t be afraid to reach out or to speak out- there are huge benefits for both talking and listening.
 It may be scary, but give it a try.